tandibar/ng-rollbar/README.md

 Installation
 ------------

-You can use [bower](http://bower.io/) to install this rontend dependency: `bower install ng-rollbar --save`
+You can use [bower](http://bower.io/) to install this frontend dependency: `bower install ng-rollbar --save`

 Or you can just clone this repo: `git clone https://github.com/tandibar/ng-rollbar.git`